IBM-Bluemix-Docs/voice-agent/faq-pricing.md

 {: #faq-pricing-two}
 {: faq}

 '{{site.data.keyword.IBM_notm}} does not calculate the length of the audio for every API call that the service receives to the nearest minute.
 Instead, {{site.data.keyword.IBM_notm}} aggregates usage for the month and then calculates to the nearest minute at the end of the month.
-Duration of each call is rounded up to the next minute.
+The duration of each call is rounded up to the nearest second.
 For example, if you make the first call for 3.1 sec and the second call for 25.9 sec, {{site.data.keyword.IBM_notm}} calculates the first call for 4 sec and the second call for 26 sec.
 Then the duration of the total audio is calculated to one minute.'

 ## How is concurrent connection calculated and where is it applied?